MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMDeviceCollectionVariable.md

 ```

 ### -NewVariableValue

-Specifies a new value for the collection variable.
+Specify a new value for the collection variable.

 ```yaml
 Type: String